MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 progam can be compiled using a standard C compiler, e.g. gcc, and can be run - as is - on any other system.

+One last thing: The C-library function printf() supports formatting etc, and therefore it takes up quite a lot of the ROM.
+This is most easily seen by examining the generated file build/rom.map.
+The line beginning with CODE in the section called "Segment list" shows that the ROM requirements jumps from 0x00FB to 0x0930.
+This is an increase of about 2 Kbytes.

+The linker is smart and only includes the printf() functionality if it is actually used.
+If you do need to save the 2 Kbytes of ROM space, but still need to print characters to the screen, it is possible to call write() directly.
+There will be no support for fancy formatting, though.